luqmansen/luqmansen.github.io/_posts/2019-09-13-find-hidden-message-in-picture.md

 Basically, an image is a binary file. now we just have to managed how to read a binary file.There are 3 ways i managed to do this.

 ### 1. Use binwalk
-This is probably overkill, but this is what solve my problem for first time
+This is probably overkill, but this is what solve my problem for first time and my friend recommend me to use this

 Install binwalk
 ~~~language-bash